Important Disclosure — Please Read

 Key Release

 Adjustment example: If annual property taxes are $3,600 and completion is July 1, and the seller has paid the full year, you would reimburse the remaining portion through the adjustment process.
-Your notary calculates these amounts and includes them in your final statement.
+Your notary or lawyer calculates these amounts and includes them in your final statement.

 Know Your Programs

-First Time Buyer Programs in BC
+First-Time Buyer Programs in BC

 🏡